 There is a small church parking lot reserved for those with mobility issues and visitors directly behind the church.
 Street parking is free on Sundays.
 There is a U-M surface lot near the church, accessible off Thompson.
 There is also a parking structure on Maynard which is free on Sundays.
-Compared to the usual challenge of downtown parking, Sunday mornings are a breeze!

 What will the service be like?